gzip/snarfblasm/README.txt

 snarfblASM 6502 Assembler
   by snarfblam

-Version 1.2
+Version 1.3
 http://snarfblam.com/words
 snarfblam@snarfblam.com

 Command Line ----------------------------------------------------------------

     snarfblasm sourceFile [destFile] [switches]

     switches:
         -CHECKING:OFF/ON/SIGNED
             Overflow checking in expressions
-        -OFFSET:value
-            value should be a decimal, $hex, or 0xhex offset to patch the dest file -INVALID[:OFF/ON]
+        -DBG[:OFF/ON]
+            Produce a Mesen 2 mlb symbol file -INVALID[:OFF/ON]
             Invalid opcodes are allowed (ON)
-        -IPS[:OFF/ON]
-            Output IPS format (ON)
+        -NEWER[:OFF/ON]
+            Compiles only if source file is newer than destination (OFF) -OFFSET:value
+            Patch bin output to the destination file at the specified offset.
+            Value should be an integer or a hex value formatted as $FF or 0xFF.

+    An IPS patch file will be output automatically if patch segments are found.
+    Otherwise a raw binary file will be output.

+    Example: snarfblasm source.asm -CHECKING:ON

 Syntax ----------------------------------------------------------------------

 The snarfblASM syntax is pretty much standard 6502 assembler syntax.
 Comments start with a semi-colon.
 Directives should be preceeded by a dot (unless the -d switch is specified).
 A label may appear on it's own line, or preceeding an instruction or directive.
 There can be multiple labels on a line.